CelloSerenity/alts-redir/README.md

 - Mobile‑friendly UI.

 > [!CAUTION]
-> AltSource URLs including question marks (?) or ampersands (&) may encounter issues due to how URLs are handled by some clients and how the site constructs redirect links.
-If this causes problems in practice, it will be addressed in a future update.
+> AltSource URLs including ampersands (&) may encounter issues due to how URLs are handled by some clients and how the site constructs redirect links.
+If this causes problems in practice, it may be addressed in a future update.

 ---

 ## How it works

-- If no query parameters are provided, you’ll see a simple form where you can paste a source URL (with Paste and Go actions).
+- If no query parameters are provided, you’ll see a simple form where you can enter a source URL (with Paste and Go actions).
 - If `?url=…` is present, the page renders “Open in …” buttons.
 Clicking a button updates the URL to include `r=<target>` while preserving your `url` (and `exclude` if present).
 - If both `?r=…` and `?url=…` are present, `redirect.js` immediately redirects the browser to the app’s custom scheme based on `r`.